 David Towers, Charity Steward of the Lodge of St Oswald that sponsors the Derwen College Duke of Edinburgh’s Award Scheme along with Fitz Alan Lodge and Cae Glas Lodge said: “Achieving the Duke of Edinburgh Award gives the students such a great sense of personal confidence to help them take the next steps in their lives.
 It is essential that the Derwen College continues to receive sponsorship such as that from the Oswestry Freemasons’ Lodges”.

-“I follow on the adventures of the students on Twitter as they face and conquer the challenges involved in achieving the Award.
-They are often in the wild on mountains during gales and driving rain but always with smiling faces working as a Team.
-It is a privilege to be at the Ceremony to share in their joy as they are presented with their well deserved awards.”
+“I follow the adventures of the students on Twitter as they face and conquer the challenges involved in achieving the Award.
+They are often in the wild on mountains during gales and driving rain but always with smiling faces working as a team.
+It is a privilege to be at the ceremony to share in their joy as they are presented with their well deserved awards.”